 The colour palette throughout all cabins is easy on the eye, with muted shades of cream, brown and orange combined with light wood that give a sense of space.

 All cabins have lots of storage space, with good-sized cupboards and shelving units in the bathroom, two full-size wardrobes with plenty of hangers, large drawers, a desk/dressing table and room for suitcases beneath the bed.
-Standard amenities include an electric shaver socket in the bathroom, flat-screen TV with a selection of TV, film, music channels and the web cam fixed on the bow of the ship, air-conditioning and a safe (although the security box is chargeable, with rates starting at £6 for a short cruise).
+Standard amenities include an electric shaver socket in the bathroom, flat-screen TV with a selection of TV, film, music channels and the webcam fixed on the bow of the ship, air conditioning, hair dryer and a safe (although the security box is chargeable, with rates starting at £6 for a short cruise).

-All cabins are made up in the morning and have a nightly turndown service (which might include the arrival of towel animals!).
+All cabins are made up in the morning and have a nightly turn-down service (which might include the arrival of towel animals!).

-It's worth noting that cabins are allocated by the cruise line, though, so if you want the guarantee of a double bed, a room that's close to a lift and other facilities, or one that's next door to friends and family you can pay £42 to reserve the cabin of your choice at the time of booking.
+It's worth noting that cabins are allocated by the cruise line, though, so if you want the guarantee of a double bed, a room that's close to a lift and other facilities, or one that's next door to friends and family, you can pay to reserve the cabin of your choice at the time of booking.
 There is no guarantee that a "promise" of a certain room from a travel agent will work.

-Another thing to remember is that although Spirit now carries predominantly British passengers it was originally built in France for the European and American market.
+Another thing to remember is that although Spirit now carries predominantly British passengers, it was originally built in France for the European and American market.
 Therefore, all cabins are equipped with 110-volt American-style flat pin sockets and 220-volt European-style round pin sockets, so British passengers need to take a three-pin adaptor.